pabtomas/dotfiles/navy/README.md

 -e DOCKER_HOST=${DOCKER_HOST}
 ```

+If not, export `DOCKER_HOST` in your environment.

 ### What did you plan for the next releases ?
 How can I contribute to this project ?

 You probably noticed that Navy does not have a first major release.
 Why ?
 Because Navy is ready to be used but is not mature.
 To go further, Navy needs feedbacks for its implemented features.
 Expect breaking changes in the next releases.
 With time, Navy will be more stable.
 If you want to contribute and see Navy growing, use Navy for your project and open an issue later to see how we could improve it together.
 Any elaborated feedback will make Navy better.
-So do not hesitate to open an issue: this is the best way to contribute.
+So do not hesitate to open an issue: this is currently the best way to contribute.